How to Make and Save Money in Every Area of Your Budget

 Make Money With Kids

-I say with kids, not from kids here.
-While there are many child influencers, I deliberately kept my kids mostly out of things here until I felt they were old enough to decide for themselves if they want to be all over the internet.
-That was my choice, but we also had a traumatic past so it was a safety thing.
+Emphasis on the with kids, not from kids here.
+While there are many child influencers, we deliberately kept our kids mostly out of things here until we felt they were old enough to decide for themselves if they want to be all over the internet.

 Kids can make money doing paper routes, buying things to resell, doing odd jobs for neighbours, babysitting if they are old enough etc. Let them think about it and choose what they want to do to make money.